Learning by Doing

 Workshops and similar learning opportunities build confidence and create important networks for our studentsthat not only benefit them during their time at MSU, but also in their future careers in ranch management.

-Below: Students experienced a hands-on day of learning at the 2022 Winter Grazing Workshop hosted by Seiben Live Stock Co.
-The Hibbard family and their employees presented information about winter nutrition, herd behavior, fencing techniques, and cues for when it is time to move cattle.
-Students also benefitted from visiting with producers who attended the workshop and shared their grazing experiences.
+Below: Students experience hands-on day of learning at the annual Winter Grazing Workshop hosted by Seiben Live Stock Co.
+The Hibbard family and their employees present information about winter nutrition, herd behavior, fencing techniques, and cues for when it is time to move cattle.
+Students also benefitt from visiting with producers who attended the workshop and shared their grazing experiences.

 Four people in heavy jackets while it snows